 In addition to weddings I have enjoyed the opportunity to shoot some family events.
 These have been an opportunity to step into an event, meet the family, and get immersed in their personal culture.
 This is especially exciting with families that are so different from what I grew up with.
 Stepping out of what is familiar to me makes everything so much more interesting, and allows me to see what you take for granted.
 I don't feel that the family events I have shot to date had enough preparation.
 I look forward to getting to know your family before your event, so that I am not starting cold.
 I want to be able to jump in at full speed as the event starts, catch the special moments as the guests arrive, and experience the whole event from start to finish, and save those moments for you to remember for the rest of your life.

 I also have had the opportunity to photograph some bands.
 Music has always been part of my life, and shooting fights showed me that the only thing better than going to a show, is being part of the show.
 I'm not ready to perform, I am learning to play bass, but I am far from stage ready, however, I can be part of any event once I have a camera.
 Musicians go on stage eager to share emotion with the audience, so it only makes sense that I am there to capture some of that emotion.

 I hope that gives you a little insight into who I am as a photographer.
 I look forward to getting to know you, and discovering what emotions happen at your event.
 I have mostly focused on facebook up until now, but will be using other (better) social media going forward.
-Use the social media link at the top of the page to get to know me there.
+Use the social media link at the bottom of the page to get to know me there.